 Companies, of course, want to cultivate a positive brand perception among their target consumers, but it’s a tricky goal.
-As Brandwatch points out, companies don’t control brand perception—consumers do.
-They’re the ones perceiving and sharing those perceptions.
+As research from Salesforce’s 2018 “State of the Connected Customer” report shows, today’s buyers are more knowledgable and less loyal than ever before.

 So how can companies monitor and understand consumer brand perception when they’re looking at it from inside the box?
 We’ll cover some tools and methods that help brands capture it.